CatalystAUInf/Mahara/docs/Preparation.md

 # Environment Preparation

-This document describes how to ensure your environment is configured for working with Moodle on Azure.
+This document describes how to ensure your environment is configured for working with Mahara on Azure.

 ## Prerequisites